natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/F-8E.md

 * 8 x 500 lb LDGP Mk 82 bombs (4,000 lb total)
 * 4 x 1,000 lb LDGP Mk 83 bombs (4,000 lb total)
 * 2 x 2,000 lb LDGP Mk 84 bombs (4,000 lb total)
-* 2 x MK 77 Mod 4 incendiary bombs
+* 2 x Mk 77 mod 4 incendiary bombs

 The F-8E has a much more extensive selection of multirole weaponry when compared to the preceding [[F8U-2]], although it is still intended for use mainly as an air supremacy aircraft.